-Communicating the school Policy to all members of the community is an important way of building and maintaining the school's culture.
+Communicating the school policy to all members of the community is an important way of building and maintaining the school's culture.
 It helps make behaviour expectations transparent to all pupils, parents, and staff members, and provides reassurance that expectations of, and responses to, behaviour are consistent, fair, proportionate, and predictable.

 We will publish the school Behaviour Policy and procedures in writing to parents, staff and pupils at least once a year.
-We will also publish the Behaviour Policy on the school website.
+We will also publish the Behaviour Policy on the school website, alongside the Governors' Statement of Behaviour Principles.